talkingdeer12/MockSim/README.md

    ```bash
    python main.py
    ```
    The script builds a simple mesh, registers hardware modules and executes a fake decoder block.
 During the forward pass the hooks inject GEMM events which the simulator processes.
+After completion a `timeline.png` file is generated visualizing which module processed which events each cycle.

 ## Testing